Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/architecture.md

 The {{site.kic_product_name}} configures {{site.base_gateway}} using Ingress or [Gateway API][gateway-api] resources created inside a Kubernetes cluster.

-{{site.kic_product_name}} enables you to configure plugins, load balance the services, check the health of the Pods, and leverage all that Kong offers in a standalone installation.
+{{site.kic_product_name}} enables you to configure plugins, load balance the services, check the health of the pods, and leverage all that Kong offers in a standalone installation.

 {:.note}
 > The {{ site.kic_product_name }} does not proxy any traffic directly.
 It configures {{ site.base_gateway }} using Kubernetes resources.